Coaching and training for local business retention initiatives

 Preparing to visit businesses

 This session is designed for communities that use volunteers to visit businesses and collect data.
 Participants will discuss "good, bad and ugly" visitation techniques and review the survey instrument and goals for your community's BRE program.
 Typically, this meeting is held at the launch of the visitation program.
-Also available: the Retaining and Expanding Business in Your Community DVD.

 Use information you collect from businesses